datacarpentry/semester-biology/materials/databases_add_data.md

+---
+layout: lecture
-# Adding data to databases
+title: Adding Data to Databases
+language: R
+---

 There are three ways to add data to database management systems